electrumsv/libcuckoofilter/README.md

 Usage
 -------

-Currently a building script is provided only for Windows, but in due course we will likely support more platforms through the cross-platform Python package building VMs.

-To build the extension module on Windows for now:
+To build and install the extension module for development:

-    $ make.bat
+    > pip install -e .

 Original author